-- The magnitude of pollutant intake in non-smokers and smokers who live or work in environments where both tobacco smoke and other environmental pollutants such as ozone are present. - Whether poor air quality and tobacco smoke result in increased risk to human health and if so the mechanisms by which this occurs. - The public perception of SHS exposure and public response to existing and proposed policies to control SHS in outdoor public spaces. - The pragmatic and ethical implications of policies banning the smoking of addictive products in outdoor public spaces. - The countermeasures by the tobacco industry aimed at weakening public support for environmental impact policies related to smoking and outdoor air?
+- The effect of secondhand smoke on outdoor air quality. - Whether significant levels of new carcinogenic compounds formed in outdoor environments when tobacco smoke and other air-borne pollutants interact. - The impact of the greater concentration of tobacco outlets in poor communities on outdoor air quality compared to communities where there are fewer tobacco outlets.
+And if so, whether it contributes to disease outcomes. - The magnitude of pollutant intake in non-smokers and smokers who live or work in environments where both tobacco smoke and other environmental pollutants such as ozone are present. - Whether poor air quality and tobacco smoke result in increased risk to human health and if so the mechanisms by which this occurs. - The public perception of SHS exposure and public response to existing and proposed policies to control SHS in outdoor public spaces. - The pragmatic and ethical implications of policies banning the smoking of addictive products in outdoor public spaces. - The countermeasures by the tobacco industry aimed at weakening public support for environmental impact policies related to smoking and outdoor air?